-Closely related to Hill's estimation, it can be deduced from a possible extension to the case $r=0$ of Theorem 2.2 in \citet[][albeit for $\gamma < 1/2$, assuming $m\rightarrow \infty$]{FerreiradeHaan2015} that the Hill's statistic is a valid estimator of $\gamma >0$.
-But if employed using the entire sample of BM, as current practices advise, the asymptotic variance of this estimator results very large with no closed form expression for this variance as a function of $\gamma$.
+Closely related to Hill's estimation, it can be deduced from a possible extension to the case $r=0$ of Theorem 2.2 in \citet[][albeit for $\gamma < 1/2$, as $m\rightarrow \infty$]{FerreiradeHaan2015} that the Hill's statistic is a valid estimator of $\gamma >0$.
+But if employed using the entire sample of BM, as current practices advise for averting wastefulness of data, the asymptotic variance of this estimator results very large with no closed form expression as a function of $\gamma$.
 Figure \ref{Fig:VaryingBlockSize} offers an early sight of what our proposed hybrid estimation can achieve when using a sufficiently large BM-underpinned random threshold that does not depend on the block size $m$.
-In Figure \ref{Fig:VaryingBlockSize}, the Hill's estimates are computed on the basis of the top $25\%$ of all generated $k$ block maxima.
-The $k$ blocks, data slices of varying size $m= 1, 2, \ldots, 100$ tally to a sample of size $n=10,000$.
+In Figure \ref{Fig:VaryingBlockSize}, the Hill's estimates are computed using the top $25\%$ of all generated $k$ block maxima.
+The $k$ blocks, data slices of varying size $m= 1, 2, \ldots, 100$, tally to a sample of size $n=10,000$.
 The maximum likelihood estimation was conducted in the usual way, based on the numerical fit of the limiting GEV to the whole sample of BM.
 These preliminary simulation results evidence that it is preferable to have fewer observations within each block and many more BM for minimising the MLE's mean squared error.